Editing and Coaching Services

 As an author myself, I understand how invested you are in your work and how challenging this business can be—whether you’re planning to indie publish or have your heart set on a deal with a major house.
 I’ve learned a lot along my author journey, and it’s my pleasure to be able to pass that on—whether through teaching, coaching, or editing.

-I write women’s fiction with speculative elements, adult romance, and young adult fantasy.
+I write romantic women’s fiction with speculative elements, adult romance, and young adult romantic fantasy.
 Essentially, if it’s got bantering, kissing, and at least a hint of the paranormal, it’s my jam—though I edit in many more genres than I write.
-My first novel, THE MEMORY THIEF, was a New York Times bestseller and Target Emerging Authors pick, and the first novel in my young adult fantasy series, SWORD OF THE SEVEN SINS, is a finalist for a Foreword INDIES Award.
+My first novel, THE MEMORY THIEF, was a New York Times bestseller and Target Emerging Authors pick.
+My young adult romantic dystopian fantasy series, THE SEVEN SINS, won a 2022 Moonbeam Award and a 2021 Silver IPPY Award, and was a finalist for 2020 & 2021 Foreword INDIES Awards.
 I’ve got experience working with a Big Five publisher as well as a small press, and am happy to bring that perspective to my clients.

 It’s my goal to demystify the world of writing and publishing, help authors make what’s on the page match the vision in their heads, and offer support at every step along the way, including: